Type of entity

 Blissymbolics is an augmentative communication language, derived from an international semantic language developed in the 1940s by Charles K. Bliss (1897-1985), published in his book Semantography – Blissymbolics (1965).
 The language uses pictographic and ideographic symbols to convey meaning, with symbols representing specific words or concepts.

-After the successful response of Blissymbolics in OCCC classrooms, the Blissymbol program was formalized as an OCCC service called Blissymbolics Communication Service (BCS) in 1975.
-This program gained International recognition as a breakthrough for persons who were non-speaking.
-The BCS was later renamed to Augmentative Communication Service (ACS) in the 1980s with a broader communication mandate, and was supported by the Easter Seal Society (ESS) until 1991.
-When the ESS program was closed and this augmentative communication service became a program of Holland Bloorview Kids Rehabilitation Hospital.
+After the successful response to Blissymbolics in OCCC classrooms, the Blissymbol program was formalized as an OCCC service called Blissymbolics Communication Service (BCS) in 1975.
+This program gained international recognition as a breakthrough for persons who were non-speaking.
+The BCS was later renamed to Augmentative Communication Service (ACS) in the 1980s with a broader communication mandate, and was supported by the Easter Seal Society (ESS) until 1991, when the ESS program was closed.
+This augmentative communication service then became a program of Holland Bloorview Kids Rehabilitation Hospital.